pgbackrest/pgbackrest/CONTRIBUTING.md

     //--------------------------------------------------------------------------------------------------------------------------
     TEST_TITLE("manifest file removal");
 ```

-**Setting up the command to be run**
+#### Setting up the command to be run

-The `test/src/common/harnessConfig.h` describes a list of functions that should be used when configuration options are required for a command being tested.
+The [/harnessConfig.h](https://github.com/pgbackrest/pgbackrest/blob/master/test/src/commonharnessConfig.h) describes a list of functions that should be used when configuration options are required for a command being tested.
 Options are set in a `StringList` which must be defined and passed to the function `harnessCfgLoad()` with the command.
 For example, the following will set up a test to run `pgbackrest --repo-path=test/test-0/repo info` command:
 ```
 StringList *argList = strLstNew();                                      // create an empty string list hrnCfgArgRawZ(argList, cfgOptRepoPath, TEST_PATH_REPO);                 // add the --repo-path option